-Students Enrolled in the Dual Language Immersion Program at Mill Street School.
-(Approximately 1/3 of our school population)
+(Priority) Students Enrolled in the Dual Language Immersion Program at Mill Street School.
+(Approximately 1/3 of our school population) (With a focus on our Non-Hispanic/white students)

-Implement iStation SLA (Spanish Language Arts) adaptive technology language program to monitor and support student growth, determine interventions, and celebrate learning.
+Implement the evidenced based program, iStation SLA (Spanish Language Arts), adaptive technology language program and our BPST (Basic Phonics Skills Test) to monitor and support student growth, determine interventions, and celebrate learning.